-In terms of AAV, the basic difference a BD and shedding assay is the state of viral genome.
+In terms of AAV, the basic difference between a biodistribution (BD) and shedding assay is the state of viral genome.
 In the BD assay, AAV genome we quantify is integrated in the host genome while in a shedding assay, a free viral particle is to be detected and if possible quantified.
-Take the blood for example, while vector may persist circulating as a live virus the patient may also have transduced PBMCs where the viral genome has integrated or internalized into the cells.
-In the case of blood, it is recommended to remove all cells from the matrix and submit as plasma or serum if the vector has tropism toward PBMCs.

-- A big challenge in preclinical and clinical studies is that biodistribution and shedding features of viral vectors have been evolving with the advent of newer gene therapy technologies that have resulted in vectors with higher titers, increased transduction efﬁciencies, and broader tissue/ organ tropism, adding to the existing concerns regarding the risk of germ line transmission.
+A big challenge in preclinical and clinical studies is that biodistribution and shedding features of viral vectors have been evolving with the advent of newer gene therapy technologies that have resulted in vectors with higher titers, increased transduction efﬁciencies, and broader tissue/ organ tropism.
+These developments have adding to existing concerns regarding the risk of germ line transmission.

 What are some other considerations?

 - Select primer sequences that do not amplify endogenous sequences as it could interfere with the efﬁciency and speciﬁcity of the reaction.

 - To validate the speciﬁcity of the assay and exclude false positive results, analysis also must be done with ﬂuid extracted DNA alone.